astuder/lightroom-map-fix/README.md

 Locate the application files of Lightroom, and look for a file called `Location.lrmodule`.
 This is the Lightroom Map module.
 Make a backup copy of this file and keep it in a safe place.

 The location and the file name may vary with the operating system and version of Lightroom.
-- For Lightroom 6.14 64-bit on Windows 10, the Map module is the file `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
+- For Lightroom 6.14 on Windows, the Map module is the file `C:\Program Files\Adobe\Lightroom\Location.lrmodule`
 - For Lightroom 6.14 on Mac, locate `/Applications/Adobe Lightroom/Adobe Lightroom.app`, right-click and select *Show Package Content*.
 The Map module is `/Contents/PlugIns/Location.agmodule`.

 > IMPORTANT NOTE: If you leave the backup copy in the original folder, the file extension must be changed (e.g. from Location.lrmodule to Location.lrmodule_bak).
 Otherwise it may still get picked up by Lightroom instead of the patched file.